thomasebsmith/naive/README.md

 - The current project is only remembered for one window.
 - Rehighlighting text isn't guaranteed to keep the text the same.

+#### Project TODOs
+- Store highlighting state as a JavaScript object rather than relying on the DOM structure.
+  - Consider fast-inserting text without rehighlighting and rehighlighting when time is available.
+- Add true end-of-line insertion (including at the end of the file).

 #### Supported Languages
 Naive provides syntax highlighting in C, C++, CSS, HTML, JavaScript, and Markdown.